International carbon market

 If the credit is a track 2 ERU,check the registration date as above.

-A credit in my account is marked as pending/ineligible ICH but, it should be eligible ICH.
+A credit in my account is marked as ineligible but, it should be eligible International Credit Holdings (ICH).
 How should I proceed?

 In the first instance, check the eligibility lists published on our website.

-If the credit is a CER, a track 2 ERU or an ERU issued by an EU Member State and has been incorrectly marked based on the published criteria, please contact your National Administrator.
+If the credit has been incorrectly marked based on the published criteria, please contact your National Administrator.

-If the ERU was issued after 31 December 2012, the status of the credit will be updated upon successful completion of the certification referred to in Q15.
+If the ERU was issued after 31 December 2012, the status of the credit will be updated upon successful completion of the certification referred to in Q16.

 In all cases, if a change of status is warranted, the status of a credit will be changed the day after the information is updated in the Union Registry.